Empty Nest Syndrome Therapy in Denver

 Empty Nest Syndrome: How Therapy Can Help

-Are you an empty nester in Greenwood Village struggling with feelings of sadness, loss, or loneliness?
+Are you an empty nester in the Denver area struggling with feelings of sadness, loss, or loneliness?
 You’re not alone.
-Many parents experience a range of emotions when their children leave home after this major life transition.
+Many parents experience a range of emotions when their children leave home after this major life transition, and it can be compounded for people who’ve experienced a gray divorce.

 While this is a natural transition in life, it can be challenging to adjust.
 Therapy can provide you with the support and tools you need to navigate this new chapter and rediscover yourself.